Skip to content

 Key Design Decisions

-Every element was redesigned to shift the experience from system-facing to human-facing — making the AI feel like a thoughtful colleague, not a data extraction tool.
+Every element was redesigned to shift the experience from system-facing to human-facing — making the chatbot feel like a knowledgeable guide, not a data extraction form.

 Element